romainl/quickstart/README.md

     $ yarn run make

-or

-    $ make -s

-1. The JavaScript test suite is executed by Tape.
+1. The JavaScript test suite is executed with Tape.
-2. The JavaScript is linted (via Eslint) and compiled (via Babel if necessary) by Browserify.
+2. The JavaScript is linted (via Eslint) and compiled (via Babel if necessary) with Browserify.
-3. The SCSS is compiled by Node-sass.
+3. The SCSS is compiled with Node-sass.

 NOTE: